-As of October 15, 2017, the Senior Lien is rated AAA and the Subordinate Lien is rated AAA by Standard & Poor's, and the Senior Lien is rated Aa1 by Moody's and the Subordinate Lien is rated Aa2 by Moody's.
+As of September 1, 2018, the Senior Lien is rated AAA and the Subordinate Lien is rated AAA by Standard & Poor's, and the Senior Lien is rated Aa1 by Moody's and the Subordinate Lien is rated Aa2 by Moody's.
 In order to maintain these ratings, the PPRF holds reserves and credit enhancements.
 These include the Common Debt Service Reserve Fund, Supplemental Credit Reserve Fund (SCRF), and pooled borrower debt service reserve.
-The Common Debt Service Reserve is subject to the General Indenture of Trust for the Senior Lien and the Supplemental Credit Reserve Fund is subject to the Subordinated Indenture governing the subordinate lien.
+The Common Debt Service Reserve is subject to the General Indenture of Trust for the Senior Lien, and the Supplemental Credit Reserve Fund is subject to the Subordinated Indenture governing the subordinate lien.
 Borrower reserves are pledged to the individual loans.
-On July 5, 2017, the Contingent Liquidity Account was deactivated and the funds were transferred to the Trustee to establish the Supplemental Credit Reserve Fund.
-On July 28, 2017, Standard & Poor's upgraded the subordinate lien from AA/Stable to AAA/Stable.
+On July 5, 2017, the Contingent Liquidity Account was deactivated, and the funds were transferred to the Trustee to establish the Supplemental Credit Reserve Fund.
+As a consequence of this and other positive factors, on July 28, 2017, Standard & Poor's upgraded the subordinate lien from AA/Stable to AAA/Stable.